awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `KmsKeyId`  <a name="cfn-fsx-filesystem-kmskeyid"></a>
-The ID of the AWS Key Management Service \(AWS KMS\) key used to encrypt the file system's data for Amazon FSx for Windows File Server file systems, Amazon FSx for NetApp ONTAP file systems, and `PERSISTENT` Amazon FSx for Lustre file systems at rest\.
-If this ID isn't specified, the Amazon FSx\-managed key for your account is used\.
-The scratch Amazon FSx for Lustre file systems are always encrypted at rest using the Amazon FSx\-managed key for your account\.
-For more information, see [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) in the * AWS Key Management Service API Reference*\.
+The ID of the AWS Key Management Service \(AWS KMS\) key used to encrypt Amazon FSx file system data\.
+Used as follows with Amazon FSx file system types:
++ Amazon FSx for Lustre `PERSISTENT_1` and `PERSISTENT_2` deployment types only\.

+   `SCRATCH_1` and `SCRATCH_2` types are encrypted using the Amazon FSx service AWS KMS key for your account\.
++ Amazon FSx for NetApp ONTAP
++ Amazon FSx for OpenZFS
++ Amazon FSx for Windows File Server
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LustreConfiguration`  <a name="cfn-fsx-filesystem-lustreconfiguration"></a>
 The Lustre configuration for the file system being created\.
-The following parameters are not supported for file systems with the `Persistent_2` deployment type\.
-Instead, use `CreateDataRepositoryAssociation` to create a data repository association to link your Lustre file system to a data repository\.
+The following parameters are not supported for file systems with the Lustre `Persistent_2` deployment type\.
 +  `AutoImportPolicy`
 +  `ExportPath`
 +  `ImportedChunkSize`
 +  `ImportPath`
-*Required*: No
+*Required*: Conditional
 *Type*: [LustreConfiguration](aws-properties-fsx-filesystem-lustreconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)